dmwyatt/rose_trellis/README.md

 event_loop.run_until_complete(board.save())
 ```

-Since rose_trellis is built on `asyncio` we can get a bunch of instances in parallel:
+Since rosetrellis is built on `asyncio` we can get a bunch of instances in parallel:

 ```python
 board_ids = ["id_1", "id_2", "id_3", ...]